Semi-empirical Calculations with xTB

 • max_cycles is the maximum number of optimization iterations.
 By default, it is set to None, which means that max_cycles is automatically determined by the xTB software depending on the size of the molecule (check above link).

-Calls to optimization function return a Trajectory object containing the optimization trajectory (structures) as a list of Molecule objects and the energies (in Hartree) for each step (energies) as a list of floats.
+Calls to the optimization function return a Trajectory object containing the optimization trajectory (Trajectory.structures) as a list of Molecule objects and the energies (in Hartree) for each step (Trajectory.energies) as a list of floats.

-The trajectory can be written to an XYZ file using the write (or write_with_info) functions of the xyz module.
+The trajectory can be written to an XYZ file using the write or write_with_info (includes energies) functions of the xyz module.

 Example